sim2art: Accurate Articulated Object Modeling from a Single Video using Synthetic Training Data Only: Method

 \subsection{Problem Formulation}

 Given a monocular video sequence made of $T$ images, we build a sequence of point clouds $P_t = \{p_t^i\}_{i=1}^{N_p}$, where each point $p_t^i \in \mathbb{R}^3$ is expressed in the coordinate system of the first camera.
 Each point $p_t^i$ is obtained by sampling a random pixel $m_t^i$ on the object mask for frame $t$ and lifting it to 3D using the depth map for frame $t$.
+We jointly predict a part label for each point $p_t^i$ and the joint parameters for each part.
 In practice, for real sequences, we use the open-source tool ViPE to acquire camera parameters with depth maps and SAM2~\cite{ravi2024sam2} to calculate the background masks from the real-world data.
-We use $N_p=2048$ in all our experiments.
-We normalize the point coordinates into range [-1, 1].
+ViPE performs surprisingly well, but can still make mistakes.
+However, our approach is robust to reconstruction artifacts from ViPE: For instance, in the Eyeglasses example of Figure~\ref{fig:real_qualitative}, ViPE returns noisy camera poses, yet our method works correctly.
+Similarly, SAM2 works remarkably well.
+We use $N_p=2048$ in all our experiments and the point coordinates are normalized into range $[-1, 1]$.

-We jointly predict a part label for each point $p_t^i$ and the joint parameters for each part.
+Compared to alternative representations like point tracks, this representation of the input video is significantly more robust and trivial to obtain.
+It also generalizes well from synthetic data to real data without requiring any domain adaptation: Computing it for training on synthetic data involves sampling synthetic depth maps; obtaining it for inference on real data involves sampling real depth maps.
+These real depth maps can be noisy, but our strong performance shows that our method is robust to this noise.
+Another difference can arise between synthetic point clouds and real point clouds in which data can be missing due to occlusions, for example.
+However, since the representation is derived exclusively from points visible from a single viewpoint, it remains consistent across both synthetic and real-world data.